boomfish/aws-baseline/docs/Rollout.md

 To check which directories are excluded run `make excluded` either in the main directory or the `main-account-stacks` or `stack-sets` directories.

+By default the `Excluded` file in the `stack-sets` folder lists `02a-org-security-audit-role`.
+You should remove or comment out this entry only if your security account is not the organization main account.

 ## Required Tools

 When using the toolbox all required tools are already installed.
 In case you do not want to or can't use the Docker container you need to install Formica with `pip install formica-cli` and make sure you have `make` installed on your System.

-## Rolling out the Baseline
+## Rolling out the Baseline with a Single Management Account

 Now finally after we've made all the adjustments we need we can roll out the Baseline.
 Make sure you have local credentials that have Admin Access into your Main Account.
 If you're in the Toolbox Docker Container (start it with `make shell`) or have [`awsinfo`](https://theserverlessway.com/tools/awsinfo/) installed you can run `awsinfo me` and `awsinfo credentials` to see which User you're logged into and what the currently used credentials and region are.

 After that run `make rollout` in the root folder of the repository.
-That task will switch into the `main-account-stacks` folder first and run `make rollout` there and deploy all stacks.
+That task will first switch into each management account stacks folder and run `make rollout` in each to deploy all management account stacks.
 After that it will switch into the `stack-sets` folder and deploy the StackSets.
 In case any issues come up during the deployment you can rerun `make rollout` again as it will update existing stacks in case they already exist.

+## Rolling out the Baseline with Multiple Management Accounts

+If you are using multiple management accounts, you must roll out the stacks for each account separately.
+When rolling out the account stacks be sure to use the admin credentials for the corresponding account.
+If you have set the account variables, the rollout targets will check that the account for the active credentials corresponds to the stacks being rolled out and stop with an error if they do not match.

+Begin by activating the logging account admin credentials and running `make logging-rollout` to deploy the logging account stacks.
+Next, activate the security account admin credentials and run `make security-rollout` to deploy the security account stacks.
+Following that, activate the main account admin credentials and run `make main-rollout` to deploy the main account stacks.
+Finally, with the main account credentials still active, run `make stacksets-rollout` to deploy the StackSets.

+## Rolling out the StackSets to a single Region

+Some of the StackSets deploy stack instances to many regions by default.
+This can be a very slow process.
+If you are editing or troubleshooting these StackSets it is recommended to first test the StackSets by limiting their deployment to the main region only.
+This can be done by running `make stacksets-rollout SingleRegion=1`.

+After the test rollout is successful, perform the full stacksets rollout by running `make stacksets-rollout`.

+Note that rolling out a stackset to a single region does not change the stackset validation tags.
+If you do not perform a full stackset rollout by the next evaluation of the stacksets validation custom Config Rule, the stackset will be flagged as non-compliant.

 ## Adding new Accounts